6 ways to enjoy Anchorage from a (social) distance

 As Anchorage joins cities around the world working to slow the spread of COVID-19, there are still ample opportunities to enjoy everything our community has to offer — celebrating nature, enjoying Alaska art and culture, and supporting local businesses while following emergency orders and the public health recommendations of the CDC.

 1) Hit the trails: With hundreds of miles of trails running across Anchorage and throughout Chugach State Park, it’s easy to enjoy some fresh air and city scenery while keeping others at a safe distance.
 Visit the Eagle River Nature Center trails for valley views, break out the skis or bikes to explore a secluded urban greenbelt, or head for the hills to stretch your legs in one of Alaska’s largest state parks.
-Outdoor recreation is one of the few exceptions to the March 27 municipal order to temporarily “hunker down” at home: Anchorage residents can still go outside for fresh air, providing they remain at least six feet away from other people, avoid shaking hands, use hand sanitizer, and wash hands with soap before and after.
-Click here for more information.

 2) Shop small: Find your favorite local retailer and buy gifts for loved ones online.
 Anchorage businesses offer everything from birch syrup to handmade soaps, and you can shop — and support the local economy — from the comfort of your own home.

-4) Tune in to a virtual concert or live-streamed storytime: Group gatherings may be postponed for now, but you can still enjoy original Alaska tunes and stories online via your favorite streaming and download platforms.
+4) Tune in to a virtual concert or live-streamed storytime: Large group gatherings may be postponed for now, but you can still enjoy original Alaska tunes and stories online via your favorite streaming and download platforms.
 Some groups — like Anchorage-based Medium Build — have live-streamed concerts.
 Both the Alaska Native Heritage Center and the Anchorage Public Library also offer virtual live storytelling and storytime events.

 5) Visit a museum — virtually: Browse the Smithsonian Institute’s Alaska Native Collections, or explore other select Anchorage Museum exhibits online.
 While the museums might be physically closed, access to Alaska’s history, art, and culture is still just a few clicks away.